Unlocking the True Power of Omnichannel Marketing Automation

 How many times have you stood in line at the checkout counter only to browse for your cart items online?
 In all probability, that is all of us at some point!

-Digital technologies have offered a new ramp for modern-day consumers where they are spoilt for choices.
+Digital technologies have offered a new ramp for modern-day consumers, where they are spoilt for choices.
 They have multiple options to buy goods and services from multiple sources.
-However, omnichannel presence could result in silos that dilute the overall customer experience and make digital marketing difficult.
+However, an omnichannel presence could result in silos that dilute the overall customer experience and make digital marketing difficult.